Norway

 Located far north of mainland Norway, Svalbard is one of the world’s northernmost inhabited regions, shaped by polar light, Arctic wilderness, isolation and extreme seasonal contrasts.
 These guides cover practical travel planning, wildlife, seasonal differences and what to expect when travelling in the High Arctic.

 Svalbard is a dramatic Arctic destination where winter and summer feel like entirely different experiences.
-This guide compares the seasons — polar night, snow and isolation in winter versus midnight sun, open landscapes and wildlife in summer — to help you choose when to visit.
+This guide compares the seasons to help you choose when to visit.

 Svalbard is one of the world’s most unique destinations — a blend of Arctic silence, dramatic landscapes and unforgettable wildlife encounters.
 This complete guide covers when to visit, what to wear, the best tours, safety tips and how to explore responsibly at 78° North.